 Teaching Continuity Preparation

 If it becomes impossible to access the University campus in situations where bad weather, transport issues or pandemics start to impact your ability to teach on-campus, this information hub will direct you to the right services, tools and resources to maintain teaching continuity and minimise disruption to your students.

-Teaching on-campus courses online at short notice may seem daunting, but the University of Edinburgh has years of experience with learning technology and we have people and resources to help guide you through all of this.
+The University of Edinburgh has years of experience with learning technology and we have a range of knowledgeable people and resources to help guide you through all of this.
 Our learning technology teams in schools and in Information Services Group (ISG), alongside our academic developers in the Institute of Academic Development (IAD), provide the services you need.
 These pages provide guidance and advice on how to continue teaching when access to campus is prohibited or restricted.

-It is important to remember that preparing courses to be taught remotely for a short period of campus closure is different from designing a fully online course.
-Although many of the tools and teaching techniques will be the same, you won't have time for a full course redesign, and a move to fully online teaching may not be what your students need or expect.
-You can, however, shift your scheduled teaching to the online environment using some of our everyday tools while maintaining the quality of your teaching
+It is important to remember that preparing courses to be taught remotely or in a blended mode for a period of campus closure or restriction is different from designing a fully online course.
+Although many of the tools and teaching techniques will be the same, you may not have time for a full course redesign, and a move to fully online teaching may not be what your students need or expect.
+You can, however, shift your scheduled teaching to an online or hybrid mode using some of our everyday tools while maintaining the quality of your teaching

-Many courses at the University of Edinburgh are already taught online very successfully.
-We offer a range of tools, support, and guidance for this.
+We offer a range of tools, support, and guidance to help you.
 What we have learned from designing online courses should help inform your teaching should you need to move online for a period of time.

 By following some basic guiding principles, we are confident that it is possible to maintain teaching continuity using a core set of tools which are provided by the University: Learn, Collaborate, and our Media Hopper services.
 We provide extensive training and guidance for using these tools.

 All you need is your computer, internet, camera (optional) and microphone.
 You can do most of this remotely if you need to work away from your office.